-(a) Form.
-In every trial, the testimony of witnesses shall be taken in open court, unless otherwise provided by these rules or by statute.
-The court may, for good cause shown in compelling circumstances and upon appropriate safeguards, permit presentation of testimony in open court by contemporaneous transmission from a different location.
+(a) In Open Court.
+At trial, the witnesses’ testimony must be taken in open court unless provided otherwise by applicable law.
+For good cause in compelling circumstances and with appropriate safeguards, the court may permit testimony in open court by contemporaneous transmission from a different location.

-(c) Evidence on Motions.
-When a motion is based on facts not appearing of record the court may hear the matter on affidavits presented by the respective parties, but the court may direct that the matter be heard wholly or partly on oral testimony or depositions.
+(c) Evidence on a Motion.
+When a motion relies on facts outside the record, the court may hear the matter on affidavits or may hear it wholly or partly on oral testimony or on depositions.

-(d) Interpreters.
-The court may appoint an interpreter of its own selection and may fix the interpreter’s reasonable compensation.
-The compensation shall be paid out of funds provided by law or by one or more of the parties as the court may direct, and may be taxed ultimately as costs, in the discretion of the court.
+(d) Interpreter.
+The court may appoint an interpreter of its choosing; fix reasonable compensation to be paid from funds provided by law or by one or more parties; and tax the compensation as costs.

 Advisory Committee Note—2019 Amendment